GiG/open/README.md

 ## Building the site

-This project is based on [MkDocs](https://www.mkdocs.org/).
+This project is based on [MkDocs](https://www.mkdocs.org/) using the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
 To build this project you'll need Python installed on your system, the Python package manager, `pip` as well as the `mkdocs` package.
 You can check if you have these already installed from the command line:

 ```sh
 $ python --version